anuraagreddy7/CS594-ANN-Project/README.md

 - Dynamic Operations: Impact of deletions and insertions on query performance.

-- Sample figures and metrics are available in the results/figures folder.
+- The outputs and graphs are available in the results/graphs folder.

-References:

-- Erickson, J. Static to Dynamic Data Structures.

-- Arya, S., Mount, D. M., et al. (1998).
-An Optimal Algorithm for Approximate Nearest Neighbor Searching in Fixed Dimensions.

-- Samet, H. (2006).
-Foundations of Multidimensional and Metric Data Structures.

 Contributors: